Football During WW1

 Walter played for Spurs between 1909-11, before joining Northampton Town.
 When the war broke out, he left “The Cobblers” to enlist in the army in December 1914.

-Such was Tull’s bravery during the war, especially during the Battle of the Somme, that he became the first mixed-race combat officer in the British Army, despite the fact that the 1914 Manual of Military Law explicitly excluded mixed-raced soldiers from command as officers.
+Such was Tull’s bravery during the war, especially during the Battle of the Somme, that he became the first mixed-race combat officer in the British Army, despite the fact that the 1914 Manual of Military Law explicitly excluded mixed-race soldiers from command as officers.

 Unfortunately, Second Lieutenant Walter Tull was killed in action on the 25th March 1918, during the Spring Offensive.
 One of the many brave footballers, who laid down their lives for King and Country during the Great War.

-Football in the Christmas Truce
+Football during WW1 and in the Christmas Truce

 Although there is no question that there was a Christmas Truce between Great Britain and Germany in 1914, there are many historians who doubt whether an organised football match actually took place between the two sides.
 The football match has, in many ways, become the symbol of the Christmas Truce of 1914, but did it really take place?